Public hearing begins on proposed US Forest Service park fees

-The U.S. Forest Service is proposing to change fees at two recreation areas on the Nantahala and Pisgah National Forests and the public is invited to provide input to proposed fee changes for 60 days beginning ending on August 22, 2023.
-The goal of these changes is to improve visitor experiences through site and trail upgrades paid for by the collected fees.
+The U.S. Forest Service is proposing to change fees at two recreation areas on the Nantahala and Pisgah National Forests and the public is invited to provide input to proposed fee changes for 60 days now through Aug.
+22. The goal of these changes is to improve visitor experiences through site and trail upgrades paid for by the collected fees.

 After public comment is received, the Forest will assess the comments and concerns and then present the fee proposals to the Southern Region Recreation Resource Advisory Committee (RRAC) at a future date.